The Jonathan Eberhart Planetary Sciences Journalism Award

 7. A series may be submitted as a single entry if each section clearly states that it is part of a series.
 One or two individual sections of a series may also be submitted as separate entries.

-8. A maximum of three entries written by a single author or group of authors may be submitted.
+8. A maximum of two entries written by a single author or group of authors may be submitted.
+If more than two entries are received, only the latest two publications will be considered.

 9. The collaborative effort of multiple authors will be considered as a single entry.
 In case the award goes to an entry with multiple authors, only one representative will receive the travel award to the DPS meeting.
 Each author will receive a citation.